M&C Hotels fears post-Olympic hangover for London

 However, the 'Rest of Europe' region underperformed, with RevPAR declining 5.4 percent as nearly half of all euro zone economies struggle to get out of recession and the outlook remains bleak.

-"We have to work hard to diversify our customer base in order to handle these contingencies," Wong added.
+"We have to work hard to diversify our customer base in order to handle these contingencies," Ren added.

-"Looking forward, we expect continuing healthy progress in London, Singapore and certain other Asian destinations and we are focusing on improving performance at our U.S. properties," Kwek said in a statement.
+"Looking forward, we expect continuing healthy progress in London, Singapore and certain other Asian destinations and we are focusing on improving performance at our U.S. properties," Beng said in a statement.

 OLYMPIC BOOST